clarkfitzg/sta141c-winter19/lecture/03-14-compiled-languages.md

 Another reason is to interface to an existing library with C bindings.
 This is a nice reason to write software in C- because then any higher level language can interface to it and use it.
+Term: __glue language__ is a high level language that connects lower level languages.

+Question: How do bitcoin miners work?
+Answer: Chips specialized to the actual algorithm.
+I've heard it said that "you can always get another order of magnitude speedup".
+You can always go down to the assembler code under C.
+Or you can do like the bitcoin miners do, and design ASICS- application specific integrated circuits.

 ## Goal